 The plans for this current application seek the demolition and rebuild of a dwellinghouse that takes reference from the design elements of this part of the borough as well as the nearest neighbouring property.
-Submitted plans show a detached, two storey replacement property of contemporary design with flat roof and external materials to include knapped flint, timber boarding and a green roof.
+Submitted plans received 17th September 2021 show a detached, two storey replacement property of contemporary design with flat roof and external materials to include knapped flint, timber boarding and a green roof.